Next Certificate Program Start: 10/4

 With a job market full of new graduates and experienced professionals alike, competition in certain industries can be tough.
 Doesn’t it make sense to opt for an industry that is actively creating new jobs to accommodate high demand?
-At Heavy Equipment Colleges of America, we think so.
-In fact, we believe investing in an education that focuses on the skilled trades involved in heavy equipment operation will serve you well and lead to a satisfying and reliable career.
+At HEC, we think so.
+In fact, we believe investing in an education that focuses on the skilled trades involved in heavy equipment and crane operation will serve you well and lead to a satisfying and reliable career.
 This is one of the reasons why we have worked hard to create training facilities that are designed to bring students both hands-on experience as well as textbook knowledge.

 Today, we are proud to serve students all across the United States of America.
-We offer our services in six campuses spanning from California to Tennessee.
-Each campus is an accredited training facility as well as an approved testing site by the National Commission for the Certification of Crane Operators (NCCCO).
-Take a look below for more information about our different campuses and what they offer.
+We offer our services in four locations spanning from California to Georgia.
+Take a look below for more information about our different locations and what they offer.

-Heavy Equipment College of California Located in San Bernardino and founded in June of 2007, Heavy Equipment College of California aims to serve students interested in learning more about the heavy equipment operations industry.
-The campus is proud to offer different programs targeted to help individuals pick up the kind of skills they need to find a job in this in-demand field.
+Georgia: Located in Stonecrest and founded in August of 2006, our Georgia location has been helping students excel in various skilled trades for over a decade.
+This location is proud to offer different programs targeted to help individuals pick up the kind of entry-level skills they need to find a job in this in-demand field.

-Heavy Equipment College of Oklahoma Located in Oklahoma City and founded in August of 2006, this campus serves students in the area with a first-class educational facility designed to help them thrive.
-They believe that skilled trades, particularly those in the heavy equipment operations industry, are an important part of the future, and work hard to create a learning environment specifically designed to help students succeed.
+Oklahoma: Located in Oklahoma City and founded in August of 2006, this location serves students in the area with a first-class educational facility designed to help them thrive.
+They believe that skilled trades, particularly those in the heavy equipment and crane operations are an important part of the future, and work hard to create a learning environment specifically designed to help students succeed.